Richard Bruynel Research Prize

 PRIZES COMMITTEE

-• The Prizes Committee shall comprise the convenors of the practice committees and one member of Council.
+• The Prizes Committee shall comprise the convenors of the practice committees, NZSA’s Publication Panel and one member of Council.

 • Committee members must declare any conflicts of interest and must resign from the Committee if nominated for a prize.